A1Liu/webb/README.md

 ## Debugging iOS
 - Had to search for `node tauri ios` in the generated files and change that to `pnpm tauri ios`
+  - TODO: add an issue + repro in Tauri repo
 - Kept failing with various "provisioning profile" errors.
 Turns out, you need to choose the right device to target in the top bar of the xcode IDE.
 Once I did that, the UI automatically figured out everything else.
 That was 3 hours of investigation.